- Naomi Stephens | Permaculture Designer

 What is the ideal water temperature for an aquaponics system?

 The ideal water temperature for an aquaponics system is between 18-25 degrees Celsius (65-77F).
-Different types of plants may require slightly different temperatures, so it's important to research your specific plants before setting up your system.
+Different types of plants may require slightly different temperatures, so it's essential to research your specific plants before setting up your system.

 What type of lighting do I need for an aquaponics system?